 Australia has a lot of good luck with Pinot Noir since it needed temperate climates that have access to cooling oceanic winds, according to Wine Australia.
 So if you think you’ve like to experience an aromatic red wine, Pinot Noir is something you should try.
 Its acidic nature makes it highly versatile and able to pair up with different kinds of meat like duck and chicken.
 You can pair First Creek Botanica Pinot Noir with pork ribs.
 You can even try out a spicy variation of pork ribs and temper it with some coleslaw.

 Burgers and Shiraz

 You can’t explore red wines from down under without making room for Shiraz.
 After all, Wine Traveller says that Australia is synonymous with Shiraz.
 An iconic Australian red wine, Shiraz is full-bodied with a fruity punch so it can handle smoked meats and barbeques.
-It makes it ideal for strong-flavored burgers like one with Blue Cheese.
+The Qantas Shiraz range allows you to find a bottle which suits many different styles of cuisine and flavour, many you wouldn’t expect.
+It is an ideal partner for strong-flavored burgers for example, like one with Blue Cheese.
 So you can pair a Laneway Shiraz with your favorite burger or even street food if you’re particularly adventurous.
 What’s great about this red wine is that it’s perfect for laid-back individuals who want flavor and no drama.

 Lamb Ragu and Grenache